ezrahall1/how-to-migrate-database-in-aws/README.md

 <h1>How to migrate database in AWS</h1>

 <h2>Description</h2>
-In this project I will be demonstrating how to set up a cloud based SIEM, as well as virtual machine in the cloud which will be the honeypot.
-It will be have vulnerabilities to the internet which I will monitor and log the attacks from different ip addresses, from different countries all over the world.
-I will extract the failed log on data and ingest it into Azure Sentinel and present it on a world map so you can visualize where the attacks are coming from.
+In this project I will be demonstrating how to migrate a simple web application from an on-premises environment into AWS.
+The on-premises environment is a virtual web server simulated using EC2 and a self-managed MariaDB database server also simulated via EC2.
 <br />